-The impact of the COVID-19 lockdowns over Europe on the BC emissions, in response to the pandemic was assessed in the present manuscript.
+sessed in the present paper.
 Particle light absorption measurements from 17 ACTRIS stations all around Europe were rapidly gathered and cleaned to produce a high-quality product.
-The latter was used in a well-established Bayesian inversion framework and BC emissions were optimised over Europe to better capture the observations.
-However, one should be careful not to overinterpret the emission changes at regional scales, due to the poor station data density used and the high resolution timesteps of the inversions (weekly posterior emissions).
-We calculate that the optimised (posterior) BC emissions declined from 63 to 40 kt (23%) during the lockdowns over Europe, as compared to the same period in the previous five years (2015-2019).
-The largest reductions were calculated for countries that suffered from the pandemic dramatically, such as Italy (3.4 to 2.7 kt), Germany (3.3 to 2.0 kt), Spain (4.7 to 3.1 kt), France (3.5 to 2.7 kt).
-BC emissions in Western Europe during the 2020 lockdowns were decreased from 8.8 to 6.0 kt (32%), in Southern Europe from 17 to 9.9 kt (42%) and in Northern Europe from 5.4 to 3.8 kt (29%) as compared to the same period in the last five years.
-BC emissions were slightly enhanced in Eastern Europe (from 28 to 31 kt) and remained unchanged in Scandinavia during the lockdown, due to increased residential
+The latter was used in a well-established Bayesian inver-

-- 515 combustion, as people had to stay home and temperatures at that time were the lowest of the 516 last five years.
-The presence of wood burning aerosols during the lockdowns was confirmed by 517 large MERRA-2 AE, as well as from absorption AE measurements from AERONET that were 518 higher in the lockdowns than in the same period of the last five years.
-The impact of the 519 European lockdowns on BC emissions was also confirmed by a 11% decrease of the posterior 520 emissions over Europe during the lockdowns, as compared to the period before, opposite to 521 what was calculated in the previous years, which is obviously due to COVID-19.
-This decrease 522 was more pronounced in France (42%), Italy (8%), Germany (21%), Spain (11%), UK (13%) 523 and in Scandinavian countries (5%).
-The full impact of the disastrous pandemic will likely take 524 years to assess.
-Nevertheless, with COVID-19 cases once again increasing in many countries, - of lockdown measures.
+- 5 sion framework, and BC emissions were optimized over Europe to better capture the observations.
+However, one should be careful not to overinterpret the emission changes at regional scales, due to the poor station data density used and the high-resolution time steps of the inversions (weekly pos- - 10 terior emissions).
+We calculate that the optimized (posterior) BC emissions declined from 63 to 40 kt (23%) during the lockdowns over Europe, as compared to the same period in the previous 5 years (2015-2019).
+The largest reductions were calculated for countries that suffered from the - 15 pandemic dramatically, such as Italy (3.4 to 2.7 kt), Germany (3.3 to 2.0 kt), Spain (4.7 to 3.1 kt) and France (3.5 to 2.7 kt).
+BC emissions in Western Europe during the 2020 lockdowns were decreased from 8.8 to 6.0 kt (32%), in Southern Europe from 17 to 9.9 kt (42%) and in Northern Europe from 5.4 to 3.8 kt (29%) as compared to the same period in the 20 last 5 years.
+BC emissions were slightly enhanced in Eastern Europe (from 28 to 31 kt) and remained unchanged in Scandinavia during the lockdown, due to increased residential combustion, as people had to stay home and temperatures at that time were the lowest of the last 5 years.
+The presence 25 of wood-burning aerosols during the lockdowns was confirmed by large MERRA-2 AE values, as well as by absorption AE measurements from AERONET that were higher in the lockdowns than in the same period of the last 5 years.
+The impact of the European lockdowns on BC emissions was 30 also confirmed by a 11 % decrease of the posterior emissions over Europe during the lockdowns, as compared to the period before, opposite to what was calculated in the previous years, which is obviously due to COVID-19.
+This de-